marcosvm13/blog/_posts/q-for-functional-programmers.md

 In this post, we embrace an innovative approach (to us) where we will show q and scala snippets side by side.
-We want to remark that our intention isn't to provide a comparison of these languages, but rather support our explanations by means of a more conventional functional language like scala, for merely didactic purposes.
+We want to remark that our intention isn't to provide a comparison of these languages, but rather support our explanations by means of snippets from a more conventional functional language such as scala, for merely didactic purposes.

 ### Basic operators and types